 Few probably make it that long, given our tendency to slap them silly when they land on us.
 But in the right circumstances, an adult mosquito has quite a long life expectancy.

-9. Mosquitoes hibernate.
-They are cold-blooded and prefer temperatures over 80 degrees.
-At temperatures less than 50 degrees, they shut down for the winter.
+8. Mosquitoes hibernate.
+They are cold-blooded and prefer temperatures over 26 degrees Celsius.
+At temperatures less than 10 degrees Celsius, they generally shut down for the winter.
 The adult females of some species find holes where they wait for warmer weather, while others lay their eggs in freezing water and die.
 The eggs keep until the temperatures rise, and they can hatch.

-12. One of the most common mosquito’s predator are dragonflies , which is adept to eat mosquitoes at all phases of its lifecycle, and afish called Gambusia.
-Bats have only 1% of their diet composed of insects and more importantly, mosquitoes.
+11. Common mosquito predators are dragonflies, which are adept at eating mosquitoes in all phases of their lifecycle, and a fish called Gambusia.
+Bats also have 1% of their diet composed of insects and more importantly, mosquitoes.

-13. If you’ve been bitten by a mosquito, it was a female because they need a blood meal before they can lay eggs.
+12. If you’ve been bitten by a mosquito, it was a female because they need a blood meal before they can lay eggs.
 Since males don't bear the burden of producing young, they'll avoid you completely and head for the flowers instead.
-And when not trying to produce eggs, females are happy to stick to nectar, too.
+And when not trying to produce eggs, females are happy to stick to nectar too.